Tennis-Scene Computer Vision: From Paper Survey to Production

 | Action classification | Keypoint sequence | Class + confidence | < 1 ms |

-If any single stage blows its budget, the whole pipeline drops from 60 fps to 30 fps and the experience visibly stutters.
+If any stage exceeds its budget, the pipeline drops from 60 fps to 30 fps, causing visible stutter.

 Pixel budget for a small target.
 A tennis ball seen from the opposite baseline (~28 m away) at a 35 mm-equivalent focal length occupies about 12 px.
-A one-pixel center error projects back to 2.3 cm of lateral 3D error — already at the threshold of a baseline line-call decision.
+A one-pixel center error translates to 2.3 cm of lateral 3D error — already at the threshold for a baseline call.

 Motion blur.
-At 50 m/s ball speed and a 1/250 s shutter, the ball smears across 20 cm in a single frame, producing a 30 px streak.
-Without sub-1/1000 s global shutters, no detection algorithm fully recovers.
+At 50 m/s and a 1/250 s shutter, the ball smears 20 cm in a single frame, creating a 30 px streak.
+Without sub-1/1000 s global shutters, no detection algorithm can fully recover the ball’s position.

 Synchronisation, geometrically amplified.
 A 5 ms offset between two cameras puts the ball at different image positions by ~25 cm.
 Triangulation degenerates and the recovered 3D point drifts along an “anti-epipolar” line.
-PTP synchronisation under 1 ms is therefore a hard floor.
+PTP synchronization under 1 ms is therefore a hard requirement.

 Occlusion and brief disappearance.
 The ball is occluded by the net band as it crosses, and there is always a blind region right after the bounce.
 Any single-shot detector misses several consecutive frames, so a tracker with strong physics priors must take over.